Maryland’s Environmental Literacy Standards

-Specifically, the objectives of the Maryland Environmental Education Program shall:
+Specifically, the objectives of the Maryland Environmental Literacy Program shall:

-(2) Advance students’ knowledge, confidence, skills, and motivation to make decisions and take actions that create and maintain an optimal relationship between themselves and the environment, and preserve and protect the unique natural resources of Maryland, particularly those of the Chesapeake Bay and its watershed.
+(2) Advance students’ knowledge, confidence, skills, and motivation to make decisions and take actions that create and maintain an optimal relationship between themselves and the environment, and preserve and protect the unique natural resources of Maryland and of the Chesapeake Bay and its watershed and

-(3) This comprehensive instructional program shall provide for the diversity of student needs, abilities, and interests at the early, middle, and high school learning years, and shall include all of the standards from the Maryland Environmental Literacy Curriculum as set forth in §C of this regulation.
+(3) Provide for the diversity of student needs, abilities, and interests at the early, middle, and high school learning years and shall include all of the Maryland Environmental Literacy Standards as set forth in §C of this regulation.

 All students from the academic year 2011-12 onwards must complete a locally designed Environmental Literacy Curriculum in order to graduate from high school.
-This comprises eight environmental standards which must be integrated into the existing curriculum to enhance the teaching of the existing core subjects:
+This comprises eight environmental standards which must be integrated into the existing curriculum to enhance the teaching of the existing core subjects (updated in 2020):